stephenskory/ZipFly/README.md

 > [!TIP]
 > Use this with Byte Range header to allow for resumable zip streaming

 This mode allows to start generating archive from offset.
 It finds the file within that offset and starts streaming from it.
 Sadly it must fetch the entire file as otherwise a correct crc cannot be calculated.
 If you use `LocalFile` then it's not a problem as it can very fast go tru the entire local file and calculate crc.
-However, if u use a `GenFile` it still has to fetch the entire file with may take a while depending on the file's size.
+However, if u use a `GenFile` it still has to fetch the entire file which may take a while depending on the file's size.

 ```py